I hold an Honorary Senior Research Fellow position after leaving in September 2022 to join the Wellcome Trust.

-I serve as the liaison between the MRC Centre for Global Infectious Disease Analysis (formerly Outbreak Analysis and Modelling) and the World Health Organization.
+At ICL, I served as the liaison between the MRC Centre for Global Infectious Disease Analysis (formerly Outbreak Analysis and Modelling) and the World Health Organization.
 I was responsible for developing and co-ordinating projects to support WHO activities and departments including The Global Influenza Programme, The Initiative for Vaccine Research, and the Global Outbreak Alert and Response Network.
 As a whole, the Centre provides technical assistance in several disease areas including malaria, HIV, yellow fever, influenza, polio, hepatitis, and dengue.

-I am also a research associate working in the MRC Centre and the Department of Infectious Disease Epidemiology.
 My personal research interests are in outbreaks, emerging pathogens, and arbovirus transmission dynamics.
-I am particularly interested in research questions that have a policy focus and implications.
+I am particularly interested in research questions that have a policy focus and in the interface between quantitative evidence and decision-making.